DianaSill/DianaSill.github.io/README.md

 3. **Projects**:
    - Here, visitors can explore a list of my projects, complete with brief descriptions and the technologies used in each project.

+4. **Skills & Technologies**:
+   - A visually appealing section showcasing my technical expertise with animated skill cards featuring professional logos and clean design.

-4. **Get in Contact**:
+5. **Get in Contact**:
    - Visitors can easily reach out to me via email or social media for job opportunities or collaborations.
-The contact form sends messages directly to my email.

----

-## Future Improvements

-- **Project Filters**:
-  - Add the ability to filter projects by technology or category (e.g., "Front-End", "Back-End", "Full-Stack").

-- **Interactive Resume**:
-  - Enhance the resume section with an interactive, downloadable version that allows users to view specific details based on categories like education, experience, and skills.

-- **Improved Animations**:
-  - Add more dynamic animations and transitions to improve the user experience and make the site more engaging.